Pasewark/Pasewark.github.io/_pages/teaching.md

 nav_order: 5
 ---

-Currently I am an assistant for Calc 3 at Washington University in St. Louis.
-I am also teaching a small course on large language models.
-The schedule is <a href="/llm-course">here</a>
+I taught a course on large language models at Washington University in St. Louis in fall 2023.
+The schedule is <a href="/llm-course">here</a>.